-Janet Clare’s work “uniform” is her Artisan Apron that inspires her studio practice with stitched motivations that remind her why and how to create.
+Janet Clare has a work “uniform”, her Artisan Apron, that inspires her studio practice with stitched motivations that remind her why and how to create.
 It must work, because Janet writes books, designs fabric, appears on television and runs her business – all with an infectious enthusiasm!

 I literally have the best job ever!
 I am fortunate enough to work in a lovely light filled studio with my husband Tony who handles the day to day running of the company (I call him Chief of Everything!) which leaves me largely free to design, create and teach.

 Each studio day I try to start with a coffee and a quick drawing, choosing the first image from Pinterest that catches my eye, which easily solves the ‘but what shall I draw?’ problem.
 I rarely like my drawing but that isn’t the point of it, the point is just to practice drawing.

 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.

 How long have you been creating with fabric and thread?
 How did you get started?